FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 ### Creating email templates

 Our User Action will send four different emails to the `actionee` upon four different conditions: when they `sign up`, if they `modify` or `cancel` their subscription, and when that subscription `expires`.
 Create four email templates for each of these conditions and record their IDs.
-More information on email templates in FusionAuth can be found [<todo>](here).
+More information on email templates in FusionAuth can be found [https://fusionauth.io/docs/v1/tech/email-templates/email-templates#overview](here).

 {% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-email-templates.png" alt="Email Templates" class="img-fluid" figure=false %}